CoWsysNoot/virtualWiFiinterface/README.md

 Option "R. Remove all Virtual Wi-Fi interfaces"  do what it says, remove all Virtual devices that are made .
 It runs "airmon-ng check kill" i needed it for my project that this script are used and i had issues while physical device are in managed mode .

-### Scroll down to see pistures of bash scrip running.
+### Scroll down to see pictures of bash scrip running.
 **************************************************************************************************************************************